Building Images

 To continue with these images use Mfgtool or TFTP boot.

-UUU is actually not supported for TX6/TXUL!
+UUU is currently not supported for TX6/TXUL!

 Tip